lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Pallet Production/Pallet Production.md

-Produce Trade Entries of the output lots are reallocated to the relevant input lots – essentially by generating ‘system’ produce trade entries for the input lots.
-In the same way income charges and actual costs posted for output lots are also reallocated by generating ‘system’ pallet charge entries for the related input lots.
+Produce Trade Entries of the output lots are reallocated to the relevant input lots – essentially by generating 'system’ produce trade entries for the input lots.
+In the same way income charges and actual costs posted for output lots are also reallocated by generating 'system’ pallet charge entries for the related input lots.